NAM-tiw-am/NyX/README.md

 ## 📖 Overview

-FinQuest is a modern finance management platform that transforms budgeting and expense tracking into an engaging game-like experience.
+"--------" is a modern finance management platform that transforms budgeting and expense tracking into an engaging game-like experience.

 Instead of simply recording expenses, users complete challenges, earn XP, unlock achievements, maintain streaks, level up, and build healthy financial habits.